ASUS Zenbook UX430UN Review – Slim And Powerful !

 There is a little Bass in the speakers that I was not expecting.
 The Mids & Lows are nice & the Highs are kinda Okay.
 The loudness could have been higher but, that’s the nature of Thin & Light Ultrabooks.
 I kinda liked the speakers overall but, I would have appreciated a little bit more loudness while preserving the good quality.

 The Audio Output via.
-Earphones are Good as expected & you can switch the audio in the ASUS AudioWizerd for various scenarios like Music, Movies etc.
+Earphones are Good as expected & you can switch the audio in the ASUS AudioWizerd for various scenarios like Music, many movies, etc.

 The Verdict of ASUS Zenbook UX430UN Review